North Korea's peasant army gets ready to farm, not wage war

 Those exercises began around the same time fresh U.N. sanctions were imposed on North Korea for its third nuclear test in February, sparking a furious response from Pyongyang, which has threatened both Washington and Seoul with nuclear attack.

 North Korea has suffered chronic food shortages since the mid-1990s.
-The last food shipments from Washington were in 2008 and 2009 when it sent around a third of a planned 500,000 metric tons before the program was suspended.
+The last food shipments from Washington were in 2008 and 2009 when it sent around a third of a planned 500,000 metric tonnes before the programme was suspended.

 As well as food, the United States had shipped fuel oil to the energy-starved country and medical supplies.